Dowell Myers: Education

+Career

 He leads the ongoing California Demographic Futures research project at USC.
 Recent applications have focused on the upward mobility of immigrants to the US and Southern California, trajectories into homeownership in the United States, changing transportation behavior, education and labor force trends, and projections for the future of the California population.

 In 2000 he was a member of the Census Advisory Committee of Professional Associations (Population Association of America) for the United States Census Bureau and is the author of Analysis with Local Census Data: Portraits of Change (Academic Press, 1992).

 In March 2007, the Russell Sage Foundation published his newest book, Immigrants and Boomers: Forging a New Social Contract for the Future of America.
 In that book Myers calls for a new social contract between the older and younger generations, based on their mutual interests and the moral responsibility of each generation to provide for children and the elderly.
 Immigrants and Boomers attempts to create a new framework for understanding the demographic challenges facing America and forging a national consensus to address them.
 Many Americans regard the massive influx of immigrants over the past 30 years with great anxiety, fearing new burdens and unwanted changes to the nation's ethnic, social, and economic identity.

 Virtually unnoticed in the contentious national debate over immigration is the even more significant demographic change about to occur as the first wave of the Baby Boom generation retires, slowly draining the workforce and straining the federal budget to the breaking point.
 Myers in this book argues that each of these two powerful demographic shifts may hold the keys to resolving the problems presented by the other.